iwayproxy/iway/README.md

 **Note:**

 1. iWay is currently under active development.
-V1.0.0 is the first stable release (supports only TUIC v5).
+V2.1.9 is the latest stable release, recommended for general use(supports only TUIC v5).

 2. Strongly recommended to use your own server.crt and server.key for security.